 The installation procedure has changed significantly since the last release: now, there is a configure script (see Sect.
-3.6) that creates the complete (temporary) makefile.
+3.6) that creates the complete (temporary) makefile which can be used to compile CO5BOLD and produce the executable rhd.exe.

 Installation procedure: